Pablo Larrazábal: Early life

-Larrazábal was born in Barcelona, Spain.
+In 1983, Larrazábal was born in Barcelona, Spain.
 He attended high school in the United States and returned to Spain in 2002 with the intention of turning professional but his father made him work on the family fish farm in Cantabria to understand the value of money.
-He eventually turned professional in 2004.

-His older brother Alejandro Larrazábal won The Amateur Championship in 2002, with the teenage Pablo acting as caddy; their Venezuelan father Gustavo and Catalan mother Elena both played golf to a high standard.

 Professional career

-2006–2007: Challenge Tour
+In 2004, Larrazábal turned professional.
 Larrazábal played in 8 events on the Challenge Tour in 2006 and made 7 cuts.
 His best finish came at the Vodafone Challenge where he was tied for seventh, his only top ten finish of the year.
 He earned €7,160 on the year and finished 138th on the money list.

 Larrazábal played in 17 events in 2007 and made 10 cuts while recording two top 10 finishes and six top 25 finishes.
 His best finish came at the Postbank Challenge where he finished in fourth.
 He earned €21,596 on the year and finished 69th on the money list.
 Larrazábal finished in a tie for sixth at Q-School and earned his card for the European Tour's 2008 season.

-2008: Rookie of the Year and first European Tour title

 In his rookie season on tour, Larrazábal played in 28 events and made 17 cuts.
-Larrazábal won his first title on the European Tour at the Open de France where he led after all four rounds.
+Larrazábal won his first title on the European Tour at the Open de France where he led after all four rounds; he had gained entry to the tournament through a 36-hole qualifier.
 He also had an impressive finish at the Madrid Masters where he finished in third.
 Larrazábal recorded three top 10 finishes and 7 top 25 finishes.
 He finished in 18th on the Order of Merit, earning €960,858.
 This propelled him to the Sir Henry Cotton Rookie of the Year award.

-2009–2010: Inconsistency and struggle for form

 Larrazábal had an inconsistent year in 2009 on the European Tour, with only a single top ten finish, and three top 25 finishes.
 He finished ranked 86th on the inaugural Race to Dubai.
 The following season was not much better for Larrazábal, making 18 of 31 cuts and finishing in the top ten on three occasions.
 He earned €332,500 in the 2010 season and finished 88th in the Race to Dubai standings.